1600-B Smith Road * Austin, Texas 78721 * PHONE: 512.854.9600 * FAX: 512.854.9611

 Daphne Richards received her BA in botany from The University of Texas at Austin and her MS in horticulture from Texas A&M. Before joining the Travis County team in 2009, she served as the CEA-Hort in El Paso County for nine years.
 Her primary responsibilities include leading educational programming in the areas of home horticulture and urban agriculture, as well as for professionals in the green industry.
 She also serves as coordinator of the local Master Gardener program, training and managing over 200 very active Master Gardener volunteers.
-She may be seen each week on KLRU in the award-winning television program “Central Texas Gardener,” and her gardening articles appear monthly in the Austin American Statesman.
+She may be seen each week on KLRU in the award-winning television program “Central Texas Gardener.”
 You can follow her Tweets and you can “like” her horticulture information on Facebook.
 You might also catch her around town at various gardening events with Augie, her sweet little Dachshund puppy.
 If you do, please say hi!

 County Extension Program Specialist – Integrated Pest Management

 Wizzie has been with Texas A&M AgriLife Extension Service since 2002 and has been playing with insects since she was a toddler.
 She is an Extension Program Specialist with the Integrated Pest Management (IPM) program.
 Wizzie holds a B.S. in entomology from The Ohio State University and a M.S. in entomology from Texas A&M University.
 The integrated pest management program provides identification, biological and management information to whomever needs help.
 Wizzie’s research focuses on imported fire ants, including community wide fire ant management.
 Wizzie also is happy to provide programs to area groups on a variety of arthropod-related topics.
 You can find insect and other arthropod information on Wizzie’s blog.